F0RG-2142/znotes-backend/README.md

 I mostly just used github actions as seen in the './.github/' directory for my CI workflows when making pull requests to my main branch.
 As this is not a fullstack app (again, yet) there is no CD workflow implemented to publish the merges to main

+## Why did I make this?
+I am a big fan of Notion and found what they do really interesting but the problem that I had is that it is very bloated with things I dont need which also makes it very slow to load and interact with my notes in my expeirence (maybe thats because I dont have premium?).
+But that inspired me to create my own note taking app that hass leess features than Notion but has the upside of being able to show me my notes whenever I need them instead of having to take a coffee break while waiting for the app to start up first.
+(Notion isn't that slow but as someone that expects instant reaction, 3 or 4 seconds of loading is unbearable enough for me to make my own implementation)

 ## Other info
 There are fields in the database and planned endpoints to implement payment webhooks and premium features for monetisations but that will probably be implemented at a later date (monetisation only comes after the project can actually be released for use lol)
+Iternally I made function descriptions and their needed paramters and outputs as expressive as possible if anyone wants to fork the repo and contribute in the future
 I used goose for the database migrations

 # API Documentation